 You have likely seen OUNC's public-facing messaging, such as "know what's below" and "call before you dig."
-The new unifying tagline introduced by Common Ground Alliance is "Safety is in your hands.
+The new unifying industry tagline from Common Ground Alliance is "Safety is in your hands.
 Every dig.
 Every time."
 It reflects a shifting strategy from raising awareness to behavioral change.

+Damages in Oregon are typically caused by 20% homeowners and 80% contractors/professional excavators.
 Publicity efforts are aimed at raising awareness about the free 811 service and encouraging homeowners to call before they dig.
 Professional excavators and contractors are also targeted to encourage them to participate in our training programs, to utilize the enhanced features of the ITICnxt online ticketing system, and to follow industry best practices.
-In 2022, paid and earned media placements included print, television, radio, streaming platforms, social media and more.
+In 2023, paid and earned media placements included print, television, radio, streaming platforms, social media and more.

-Through sponsorships and partnerships with organizations like the National Excavator Initiative and the Common Ground Alliance (CGA), OUNC has extended reach and access to content.
-At public events including the St. Paul Rodeo, Hillsboro Hops baseball games, Dozer Days, and more, OUNC continues to go where the people are to engage with DIYers and all those completing projects requiring excavation throughout the heart of dig season (May-October).
+Through sponsorships and partnerships with organizations like the Common Ground Alliance (CGA), OUNC has extended reach and access to content.
+At statewide public events and through related advertising and outreach, OUNC continues to go where the people are to engage with DIYers and all those completing projects requiring excavation throughout the heart of dig season (April-October).

 OUNC's training and education programs help sharpen skills and provide resources for Oregon's damage prevention community.
-The OUNC hosts in-person excavator and locator training classes as well as a popular online Excavation 101 course.
-A total of 916 people completed our classes in 2022.
+The OUNC hosts in-person excavator and locator training classes statewide as well as a popular online Excavation 101 course.
+More than 800 people completed our classes in 2023.